It is currently Fri Sep 03, 2010 8:05 am

 Joined: Wed Jun 09, 2004 2:11 am

-Location: Univeristy of Malta Medical School
+Location: Univeristy of Glasgow

 The problem with the reaver conga is that charges are stopped just like eagles stop brett lances.
 I've also used a 1+ save hero in the fron of the reavers.
 It doesnt work so bad.